ABCxFF/diepindepth/protocol/connection/headless.md

 ## Initiation and Packet Encoding / Decoding

 The first packet send is always the [0x00 Init packet](../serverbound.md#0x00-init-packet), and this does not have to be encoded.
-The following packet will either be a [0x01 Invalid Build](../clientbound.md#0x01-outdated-client-packet), or an encoded [0x0D JS Int Eval packet](../clientbound.md#0x0d-int-js-challenge-packet) which follows a [0x0B PoW Challenge](../clientbound.md#0x0b-pow-challenge-packet).
+The following packet will either be a [0x01 Invalid Build](../clientbound.md#0x01-outdated-client-packet), or an encoded [0x0D JS Int Eval packet](../clientbound.md#0x0d-int-js-challenge-packet), followed by a [0x0B PoW Challenge](../clientbound.md#0x0b-pow-challenge-packet).
 The basic idea of encoding and decoding packets ("Shuffling") is explained in [Packet Encoding and Decoding](../crypto.md).

 ## Ip Limit and Overcoming it